floybix/floybix.github.io/_posts/2014-10-15-learning-simple-sentences.md

 bit, so not enough to stop the transition from bursting on first exposure to an actual input of "`brain`".

-This is a result of the columns representing "`mouth`" sharing feed-forward synapses with those representing "`brain`", "`head`" and "`book`":
+These predictions are a result of the columns representing "`mouth`" overlapping---and thus sharing feed-forward synapses with---those representing "`brain`", "`head`" and "`book`":

 ![Feed-forward synapses for 'mouth' overlapping with 'brain', 'head' and 'book'](/assets/2014-10-15/ff_synapses_mouth.png)

-So, how did that happen?
-Well, a recently added feature in my code is to bias columns containing predicted (depolarised) cells to become active---an idea I got from [Fergal Byrne](http://lists.numenta.org/pipermail/nupic-theory_lists.numenta.org/2014-August/001165.html).
+So, how did that arise?
+Well, a recently added feature in my code is to bias columns containing predicted (depolarised) cells to become active; an idea I got from [Fergal Byrne](http://lists.numenta.org/pipermail/nupic-theory_lists.numenta.org/2014-August/001165.html).
-Consequently, when the representation of "`mouth`" was first formed in "`Jane has a mouth`", the columns/cells for "`head`" were predicted, and therefore some became active.
-Active columns refine their input fields to the current input, so this led to the overlap in representations.
+When the representation of "`mouth`" was first formed in "`Jane has a mouth`", the columns/cells for "`head`" were being predicted, and consequently some became active.
+Since active columns adapt their input fields to the current input, this led to the overlap in representations.
 Similarly the later inputs "`brain`" and "`book`" appeared when `"mouth"` was predicted and so ended up overlapping with it.